Master of Arts in Education (MAE)

 2. Applicants to the MAE/Educational Leadership program must submit a resume and a letter of intent, indicating their purpose in acquiring this degree and potential career goals.

-4. Applicants to the MAE/Teaching and Learning emphasis must have completed a California Commission on Teacher Credentialing (CTC) approved General Education Induction Program or a minimum of Year One of the Induction program.
+3. Applicants to the MAE/Teaching and Learning emphasis must have completed a California Commission on Teacher Credentialing (CTC) approved General Education Induction Program or Education Specialist Induction Program or a minimum of Year One of the Induction program.
 If the applicant has completed Year One, then a letter on District letterhead indicating the completion of Year One is required.
 The letter must be signed by the applicant’s Induction coordinator or Director of Human Resources department.

 Program Information and Requirements